-In this webinar, University Professor Moshe Vardi, a Baker Institute Rice Faculty Scholar and the Karen Ostrum George Distinguished Service Professor in Computational Engineering at Rice, will argue that the property of resilience must be considered alongside efficiency and will discuss how the fields of computer science and economics can broaden their focus to make resilience a primary consideration.
+In this webinar, University Professor Moshe Vardi, a Baker Institute Rice Faculty Scholar and the Karen Ostrum George Distinguished Service Professor in Computational Engineering at Rice, argued that the property of resilience must be considered alongside efficiency and discussed how the fields of computer science and economics can broaden their focus to make resilience a primary consideration.

 1:00 p.m. — Presentation

 1:30 p.m. — Q&A